 Ok, let’s get into how it impacts you and your new home (something you might not find on Wikipedia).

-There are 2 instances when you’ll deal with escrow when purchasing a home:
+There are 2 instances when you’ll deal with an escrow when purchasing a home:

 At the time of the offer:

-When you make an offer, and that offer is accepted you will be required to make an Earnest Money Deposit (fancy way to say deposit).
+When you make an offer, and that offer is accepted, you will be required to make an Earnest Money Deposit (a fancy way to say deposit).
 This deposit will be held in an escrow account.
-This deposit will usually be between 1-2 percent of the total sale and will eventually be subtracted off your down payment.
+This deposit will usually be between 1-2 percent of the total sale and will eventually be subtracted from your down payment.